-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 The disease spread quickly across Guinea and neighbouring Sierra Leone and Liberia, spiralling out of control when it reached urban centres.

-DRC is thousands of miles from the West African countries devastated by that epidemic.
+DR Congo is thousands of miles from the West African countries devastated by that epidemic.

 That it should reappear so far away is not in itself a surprise.